sunfounder/robot-hat/docs/source/hardware_introduction.rst

     * The functions of USR Button can be set by your programming.
 (Pressing down leads to a input “0”; releasing produces a input “1”. )
     * API: :ref:`class_pin`, you can use ``Pin("SW")`` to define it.

+**Power Switch**
+    * Turn on/off the power of the robot HAT.
+    * When you connect power to the power port, the Raspberry Pi will boot up.
+However, you will need to switch the power switch to ON to enable Robot HAT.

+**Power Port**
+    * 7-12V PH2.0 2pin power input.
+    * Powering the Raspberry Pi and Robot HAT at the same time.

+**Bluetooth Module**
+    * Since the Raspberry Pi comes with Bluetooth in slave mode, there will be pairing problems when connecting with cell phones.
+To make it easier for the Raspberry Pi to connect to the Ezblock Studio, we added a separate Bluetooth module.
+    * Ezblock Studio is a custom graphical programming application developed by SunFounder for Raspberry Pi, for more information please refer to: `Ezblock Studio 3 <https://docs.sunfounder.com/projects/ezblock3/en/latest/>`_.

+**Bluetooth Indicator**
+    * The Bluetooth indicator keeps turning on at a well Bluetooth connection, blink at a Bluetooth disconnection, blink fast at a signal transmission.